TrueBlocks/trueblocks-core/src/other/four_bytes/README.md

 Set A has 784 items.
 Set B has 113,281 items in total.
 Taking the cross-product of those two sets (784 x 113,281) produces 88,812,304 four-byte signatures.
 This is about 88 times bigger than the four-byte directory, but it is a vanishingly small precentage of the 2^32 (4,294,967,296) possible four byte encodings.

-The database produced from these sets is "chunked" similar to the Unchained Index producing around 65,536 files.
+The database produced from these sets is "chunked" by the first two bytes in the four-byte.
+Similar to the Unchained Index.
+This produces 65,536 files.
+Files can be downloaded by end users from IPFS and pinned, making the file increasingly available to others.

 The size of the files ranges between 100  and 200 KB.
-The full database takes about 7 GB of disk space in total.
+The full database takes about 7 GB of disk space in total, but most users would store much less data than that.
 Generating the database takes about 40 minutes.

 ## A Second Set of Sets

 We have another set of sets.
 In this other set, Set A has 41,531 signatures.
 Set B has 616,287 function and events names.

-The cross produce of these two sets would produce about 25,595,015,397 results.
-Because this number is larger than the space we need to cover.
-This second cross product would produce eight times over redundancy.
+The cross product of these two sets produces 25,595,015,397 results.
+This second cross product is eight times larger than it needs to be.
 Eight signatures for each of the four billion four-byte encodings.
+We could filter out many of the less frequently used functions and signature types producing much smaller data.

-In some future world, someone could produce this database, publish it (chunked) to a content-addressable store (such as IPFS), and over time, people might learn to go to that IPFS hash to find four-bytes encodings.
+In some future world, someone could produce this database, publish it (in a chunked manner) to a content-addressable store (such as IPFS), and over time, people would learn to go to this well-known IPFS hash to find four-bytes encodings.
+The more people use it, the better it would get.

 We could even build a TCR (hi Auryn!) to help us sort out which of the 25 redundant encodings is the right one.

+A simple linear extrapolation of the above sizes suggests about it would take about 288 times longer or about eight days.
+(But it would be done once and for all.)

 ## Chunk format